J.C. Beaudin: Playing career

 With the Eagles' elevation to the AHL as the Avalanche's new primary affiliate, Beaudin remained with the team to begin the 2018–19 season.
 After contributing with only 13 points in 42 games with the Eagles, Beaudin was traded by the Avalanche to the Ottawa Senators in exchange for Max McCormick on February 6, 2019.
 He was immediately assigned to Ottawa's AHL affiliate, the Belleville Senators for the remainder of the season, adding 3 points in 20 contests.

 In his first training camp with the Senators, Beaudin impressed leading into the 2019–20 season, before he was assigned to Belleville Senators.
 He played in 2 games with Belleville before receiving his first recall by the Senators to the NHL on October 21, 2019.
 He made his NHL debut with the Senators playing a fourth-line role in a 5–2 victory over the Detroit Red Wings on October 23, 2019.
 In his 8th career game Beaudin registered his first point, an assist on a Filip Chlapík goal, in a 4–1 win over the Carolina Hurricanes on November 9, 2019.

 Following his third season within the Senators organization, Beaudin as an impending restricted free agent, was not tendered a qualifying offer by Ottawa and was released to free agency.
 On July 29, 2021, Beaudin was signed to a one-year AHL contract with the Laval Rocket, the primary affiliate of the Montreal Canadiens.
 In the following 2021–22 season, Beaudin featured in 41 regular season games over the year, contributing with 4 goals and 17 points.

 As a free agent, Beaudin opted to sign his first European contract after agreeing to a one-year deal with German club, Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL), on July 27, 2022.

 After a two-year stint with the Grizzlys, Beaudin left Germany as a free agent and was signed to a one-year contract with Finnish club, HC TPS of the Liiga, for the 2024–25 season on August 7, 2024.

-At the conclusion of his contract with TPS, Beaudin left after his lone season in Finland to sign a one-year contract with Russian club, HC Sochi of the KHL, on June 2, 2025.
+At the conclusion of his contract with TPS, Beaudin left after his lone season in Finland to sign a one-year contract with Russian club, HC Sochi of the Kontinental Hockey League, on June 2, 2025.
+At the beginning of 2026–27 season, Beaudin returned to the DEL in signing a one-year contract with the Straubing Tigers on August 1, 2026.